jagregory/jagregory.github.com/_posts/2009-02-03-fluent-nhibernate-configuring-your-application.md

     }))
 ```

-<h3 id='validation'>Validation</h3>
+### Validation

-<p>If you forget to setup your database, or don&#8217;t add any mappings, instead of pulling out your hair over obscure NHibernate exceptions, the <code>BuildSessionFactory</code> method will throw a more helpful exception to try to point you in the right direction.
-It&#8217;ll tell you whether you&#8217;ve forgot to add any entities, or not setup your database.</p>
+If you forget to setup your database, or don't add any mappings, instead of pulling out your hair over obscure NHibernate exceptions, the `BuildSessionFactory` method will throw a more helpful exception to try to point you in the right direction.
+It'll tell you whether you've forgot to add any entities, or not setup your database.

-<p>That's it for now, I hope this helps to make configuring your application a little clearer.</p>
+That's it for now, I hope this helps to make configuring your application a little clearer.